-The Company leases office building.
-The lease typically runs for a period of 3 years, with an option to renew the lease after that date.
-Lease payments are renegotiated every 3 years to reflect market rentals.
+The Company leased office building.
+The lease was for a period of 3 years, with an option to renew the lease after that date.
+Lease payments were renegotiated every 3 years to reflect market rentals.
+The lease of office building expired during the year.